ncssar/gpsio/README.md

 ## Using GPSIO
 The only part of GPSIO that the user normally sees is the transfer method selection after clicking Export or Import in CalTopo / SARTopo / CalTopo-Desktop.
 The user can also click the extension icon, at the top right of the web browser, to show and modify the GPSIO data filter settings.
 See below for more details.

+# INSTALLATION - UNDER CONSTRUCTION
+A Windows installer (using Nullsoft Scriptable Install System) will be ready in the next few days.
+Until then, read on but consider that the rest of this file is currently being revamped to reflect the new extension and new installation process.

+## 1. Install the GPSIO web browser extension
+The GPSIO browser extension is published on Chrome Web Store, AMO (addons.mozilla.org), and the Edge Add-ons web page.
+Install the extenions for whichever browser(s) you use.

+## 2. Install the prerequisites
+###   a.
+Python
+Python comes pre-installed on Mac and Linux installations, but may need to be installed for Windows.
+Click [here](https://www.python.org/downloads/) to download the latest Python for Windows.
+During installation, make sure to enable the option to "Add Python to PATH" so that other programs can make use of it.
+If the extension fails to transfer data and you think you may have forgotten the enable the option, you can run the install program again, and modify your existing Python installation, to enable that option.
+###   b.
+GPSBabel
+GPSBabel is a free open-source program for working with GPSs and GPS data (consider making a donation).
+Click [here](http://www.gpsbabel.org/download.html) to download.
+The native host makes calls to GPSBabel.
+###   c.
+For Windows: Garmin USB drivers
+The latest Garmin USB drivers are available [here](https://www8.garmin.com/support/download_details.jsp?id=591).
+For USB-mode devices (Garmin 60 or similar non-mass-storage-mode devices), you can run Windows Device Manager to verify the driver installation: if the drivers are installed properly, a plugged-in Garmin USB-mode device will show up in a category named "Garmin Devices"; if the drivers are not installed, a plugged-in Garmin USB-mode device will show up as "Unknown USB Device", causing CalTopo GPSIO transfers to abort with a red line of text indicating that no GPS was found.
+(Mass-storage-mode devices such as Garmin 62, 64, etc. will instead show up under 'Drives' and/or 'Portable Devices'.)

+## 3. Install the native host
+### UNDER CONSTRUCTION
+In Windows, the host itself is a batch file that invokes a python script (gpsio-host.py, formerly wrapper.py).
+You can find those files in the 'host' directory above.
+You will also need to tell the browser extension where the actual native host files are located on your computer.
+The installers will take care of this for you.
+The methods for doing this are documented in the various browser development documents, and are different for Windows vs. Mac.
+While the installers are under construction, please contact the developer if you need help setting this up.

+# Details
 ## GPSIO Architecture
 GPSIO requires multiple parts to all be working together.
 See the installation details below.
 1. Extension - The GPSIO browser extension allows the web page to commuicate with the host.